I was in Bonn, Germany & London for work. I’ll just share a couple of the highlights.

 Sunday we left and came home.

-A native Seattleite, now living in the Midwest, who loves travel, photos, and triathlons.
+A native Seattleite, now living in Portland, who loves travel, photos, and running.
 Oh yes, and Disney!